golightlyb/cheatsheets/github-pull-request.md

-How to send a Pull Request on GitHub
+﻿How to send a Pull Request on GitHub
 ====================================

 By Cloning the Original Project
 --------------------------------------------------------------------------------

-### Clone (download) the reposoitory that you wish to contribute to.
+### Clone (download) the repository that you wish to contribute to.

 (Replace `$username` and `$repo` with appropriate values for the original project)